frnsys/scanmap/readme.md

 ```
 # config.py

+# Optionally set the title for the site
+TITLE = 'scanmap'

 # Version timestamp, which can be used
 # to get frontend clients to reload for an update
 VERSION = '1591117380'